While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Model

+In time $t+1$, the pre-decision collateral constraint is $\bar N_t X_{t+1} \geq \beta L_t$.
+If this is breached, then the speculator's collateral is partially liquidated, if possible, to repurchase an amount $\ell_{t+1}>0$ of STBL.
+In real protocols, liquidation amounts are automated by an algorithm and will inherently be first order estimates of the amount needed to rebalance the debt position as the algorithm will not be able to know the actual market structure and price impact.
+For instance, liquidations in Maker and Compound release a certain amount of debt to be repaid, and unlock a corresponding amount of collateral that an arbitrager can use to rebalance the debt position (both decided algorithmically in \cite{comp_white} and \cite{dai_white}, and the latter decided through auction in Maker's newer version \cite{dai_white_new}).
+Consistent with these protocols, we set the amount of debt that needs to be repaid in a liquidation to be $\ell_{t+1}$ of STBL such that post liquidation we have $\bar N_t X_{t+1} - \ell_{t+1} = \beta(L_t-\ell_{t+1})$.
+With $\beta=\frac{3}{2}$, this amount is

+We interpret this as the protocol's encoded estimate, using nominal stablecoin price, of how much collateral it should liquidate in an `auction' to deleverage, similar to Maker.
+Our model simplifies the auction to settle on the endogenous stablecoin market.
+Other liquidation algorithms could also be considered and would lead to similar qualitative effects.

-with $\beta=\frac{3}{2}$.
-In a time step with a liquidation, the liquidation forces an upper bound $\Delta_{t+1} \leq -\ell_{t+1}$, but the speculator could choose to repurchase more STBL to further reduce leverage.
-The repurchase of $\ell_{t+1}$ through the liquidation mechanism is subject to a liquidation fee multiple $\alpha\geq 1$--i.e., the effective repurchase price is $\alpha\times$ the STBL market price.
-The purpose of this fee is that, in real stablecoin systems, these liquidations are performed by arbitrageurs who capture this fee.
-Notice that the STBL market price will itself be affected by the liquidation.
-The liquidation does not guarantee that the collateral constraint is met post-liquidation; whether this occurs will depend on the repurchase price in the market.
+In a time step with a liquidation, the liquidation forces an upper bound $\Delta_{t+1} \leq -\ell_{t+1}$ as this amount would, in the real protocol, be unlocked for arbitrageurs.
+But the speculator could choose to repurchase more STBL to further reduce leverage.
+The repurchase of $\ell_{t+1}$ through the liquidation mechanism is subject to a liquidation cost multiple $\alpha\geq 1$--i.e., the effective repurchase price is $\alpha\times$ the STBL market price.
+The purpose of this fee is that, in real stablecoin systems, liquidations are performed by arbitrageurs who capture this fee.

+Notice that the STBL market price will itself be affected by liquidations.
+Depending on market impact, which the algorithms can only observe sequentially, the liquidation may be insufficient to fully rebalance the debt position back to the collateral constraint.
+If this occurs, then the issue will be taken into account with further liquidations in subsequent time steps.
+The parameter $\beta$ in real systems is intended to provide safety in such events so that the system does not become under-collateralized.

 Two thresholds are relevant at time $t$ for calculating expectations of a liquidation effect at time $t+1$.
 These are non-time-dependent functions of the random variable $L_t$: